stineb/trendy_gcp_prepare_inputs/README.md

 6. Combine time steps into single file
 7. Modify NetCDF attributes

+## Requirements
+Scripts are in bash, R, and Ferret, and use NCO commands and the lftp command.
+R uses the RNetCDF library.

 Important: Modify all paths in scripts for your application and note some commented-out lines that need to be un-commented for preparing historical LUH files (as opposed to "extension").
 You are free to use these scripts - open source!
 Please clone this repository and share your additions/modifications through github.